 However, we believe that filtering should go further and we have raised our concerns as part of the scrutiny of the legislation.

-Unlock complaint leads to ruling that the Disclosure and Barring Service breached the Data Protection Act
+Complaint leading to ruling that the Disclosure and Barring Service breached the Data Protection Act

 In 2013, we made a complaint to the ICO after the DBS failed to update their application form after the Government introduced a filtering process meaning that thousands of people no longer needed to disclose their convictions.
 Find out more about this work.